Re:ACT is based in South West England with branches in Weston-super-Mare, Clevedon, Cheddar and Burnham-On-Sea.

 BSc (Hons) Lighting Design and Technology

 Alex joined Re:ACT four years ago as a technician, designing and programming the lighting to accompany the Re:ACT shows.
-Alex’s studied a wide range of modules within the theatre and entertainment production industry.
-Before studying at the University of South Wales, Alex studied Production Arts at Bridgwater College.
+Before studying Lighting Design and Technology at the University of South Wales, Alex studied Production Arts at Bridgwater College.
+Alex’s studies included a wide range of modules within the theatre and entertainment production industry.

 Orion Grant | Film & Graphic Design